vuepress-theme-hope/vuepress-theme-hope/docs/redirect/src/guide.md

 ## Redirecting Locales

 The plugin can automatically handle multilingual redirection for site.

+### Auto Locales

+The plugin can automatically redirect non-multilingual links to the multilingual pages the user needs based on the user's language preference.

 To achieve this, you need to leave the default language directory (`/`) blank and set `autoLocale: true` in plugin options.
 The plugin will automatically redirect to the correct page according to the user's language.

 I.E.: you need to set the following directory structure: